maisyrk/RS-Soil-Evidence-Map/README.md

 # Overview

-The repository is organized as a packaged workflow so that a user can download the full folder, open the project in R or RStudio, and run the scripts using a consistent directory structure.
+This repository is organized as a packaged workflow so that a user can download the full folder, open the project in R or RStudio, and run the scripts using a consistent directory structure.

 The repository contains two broad types of scripts: